arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Using third-party aggregate sites

-• Making in-person requests to the office of the clerk of courts (in the courthouse were the case was heard)
+• Making in-person requests to the office of the Clerk of Courts (in the courthouse where the case was heard)

 How to Obtain Arizona Family Court Records Online

 While most courts in Arizona operate a case search tool for accessing court information, the state of Arizona operates a statewide judicial case search.
 The Arizona Judicial Branch serves as a central repository and resource for court information from 177 courts in Arizona.
-Online case searches may also be conducted using the Public Access Case Lookup which requires that each user furnish the tool with details of the record of interest.
-Users must provide the first/last name or business name of the plaintiff/defendant as well as their birth month and the name of the court where the case was heard.
+Online case searches may also be conducted using the Public Access Case Lookup, which requires each user to furnish the tool with details of the record of interest.
+Users must provide the first/last name or business name of the plaintiff/defendant, their birth month, and the name of the court where the case was heard.
 Otherwise, records may be searched by case number and the court name.
-However, while some cases in which juveniles are involved (such as traffic cases) may be accessible using the online resources, specific case types are excluded.
-Restricted case information often includes victim and witness information, as well as information regarding sealed cases, and cases in which there is an un-issued protection order, mental health cases, and select delinquency cases.
+However, while some cases involving juveniles (such as traffic cases) may be accessible using online resources, specific case types are excluded.
+Restricted case information often includes victim and witness information, as well as information regarding sealed cases and cases in which there is an unissued protection order, mental health cases, and select delinquency cases.

 Additionally, interested persons may opt to subscribe to the case notification feature which alerts users to noteworthy changes regarding their indicated cases of interest.
-However, this feature is available to only participating courts, and all notifications are typically sent via email.
+However, this feature is available only to participating courts; all notifications are typically emailed.

 Publicly available records are accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide: